 How to use Google Maps offline

-- Open Google Maps and search for your desired location.
+- Open Google Maps (online) and search for your desired location.

-- Once you've found the location/area you want to save for later, there are three ways you can save it:
+- Once you've found the location/area you want, there are three ways you can save it for later:

 - You will be asked if you want to save this map.
 Pan or zoom the view so that it displays all of the information you require.
-Unlike a mere screenshot, the maps can be zoomed into and display information like street and building names as you get closer.
+Unlike a mere screenshot, the offline maps can be zoomed into and display information such as street and building names as you get closer.

 Here's a video for you more visual types:

 There are some limitations to the functionality of the offline maps, mostly regarding the size of the location you’re looking for.
 For example, New York and surrounding areas would be a bit too much for just one cached file and you will receive a message saying it can't be saved.
 In this scenario, it would need to be broken into smaller, surrounding areas.

 Also, offline navigation is not available, nor is the ability to conduct a search within the offline map file.
 The maps you download will be stored for 30 days and after this they are automatically deleted, so don't assume they will last forever.

 Has using Google Maps offline come in handy for you?
 Let us know in the comments.